farlee2121/DevEssentialsBlog/content/posts/2022-11-25-Duck-Structure-Update.md

 - REQ: Try to coordinate a few different modules
   - REQ: require some composition
 - REQ: Include tests
-  - REQ: Map the testApi pattern into Clojure
+  - GOAL: Map the testApi pattern into Clojure

 Domain requirements
 - REQ: View a list of recipes